kneath/kneath.github.com/_posts/2010-12-28-url-design.md

 ## Post-specific URLs need to die

-In the past, the development community used to love creating URLs which could never be re-used.
+In the past, the development community loved to create URLs which could never be re-used.
 I like to call them POST-specific URLs — they're the URLs you see in your address bar after you submit a form, but when you try to copy & pasting the url into a new tab you get an error.

 There's no excuse for these URLs at all.
 Post-specific URLs are for redirects and APIs — not end-users.